Foodborne Illness Statistics

 - Time alone as an indicator that the food is cooked properly could result in a potential food safety hazard.
 Recipes may state “x minutes/pound”.
 However, different thicknesses of a food or ingredients that are used can alter the time needed at a specific temperature to make sure the food has reached the correct temperature to kill all pathogens.

-- Food thermometers come in several types and styles and range in level of technology and price.
-There is a lot of good information on how to use a thermometer correctly, proper placement, and how to check to see if it is accurate (see Resources– Thermometers).
+Food thermometers come in several types and styles and range in level of technology and price.
+There is a lot of good information on how to use a thermometer correctly, proper placement, and how to check to see if it is accurate.
+Those sites are listed in the resources section.

-Pop-up temperature devices are commonly found in turkeys or oven roaster chickens.
-These devices indicate that the food has come to the correct temperature for safety.
-However, while these devices are reliable, it is recommended that the temperature be checked in several places with a conventional thermometer to ensure proper cooking.
+Finally, pop-up temperature devices are commonly found in turkeys or oven roaster chickens.
+These devices have been around for a long time and indicate that the food has come to the correct temperature for safety.
+However, while these pop-up thermometers are reliable, it is often recommended that the temperature be checked in several places with a conventional thermometer to be sure.

 CHILL foods promptly.
 Cold temperatures slow the growth of harmful bacteria.
 Cold air must circulate to help keep food safe, so do not over fill the refrigerator.
 Maintain the refrigerator temperature at 41°F or below.
 Place an appliance thermometer in the rear portion of the refrigerator, and monitor regularly.
 Maintain the freezer temperature at 0°F or below.